News from Stephanie Bennett

 February 2000 once again, at the invitation of the Los Angeles chapter of the American Harp Society, I performed songs from my CD 'Bardina's Forest' at a concert of New Music for Harp.

 January 2000 welcome to the new millennium!
-Another notch on my TV-composer belt: a composition of mine was used in a restaurant scene in the hit series PARTY OF FIVE at Columbia Television!
+A composition of mine was used in a restaurant scene in the hit series PARTY OF FIVE at Columbia Television!

-November '99 Played Celtic harp on recording sessions for fiddler Mary Barton's upcoming CD of Celtic and original music.
-It should be released sometime in 2000.
-Also played harp with Persian superstar Dariush at Hollywood's glamorous Pantages Theater.
+November '99 Played harp with Persian superstar Dariush at Hollywood's glamorous Pantages Theater.
 Click here for a snapshot of me & Dariush.

 October '99 Brasil - bom dia, mais uma vez!
 (That's Portuguese for "Brazil - hello again"!)
 Yes, another concert tour with Ray Conniff Singers and Orchestra, promoting his two new CD's, "S'Country" and "S'Christmas".
 Lovely days in Rio de Janeiro, Sao Paulo, the always charming Curitiba, etc. Also a couple of days in Uruguay while we were at it.
 Snapshots: me with Mr. Conniff ...the beautifully painted wooden case of the harp that we rented in Uruguay ...Ray onstage at Ibirapuera Park, Sao Paulo; and my view from the stage at Ibirapuera.